gravitational/teleport/docs/3.0/architecture.md

-# Architecture
+# Teleport Architecture

 This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

 ## Design Principles